akshatamohanty/akshatamohanty.github.io/notes/_posts/2020-10-01-quick-guide-to-bash-scripts.md

 ---
-title: "Bash Scripts: Quick & Simple"
+title: "[tutorial] Bash Scripts: Quick & Simple"
 description: Using bash scripts to automate daily workflows is common.
 But how do you write them?
 Here's a set of 5 use tips.
 date: 2020-10-01
 tags: